 - b) The Director/Principal of the Institute/College will preserve the records on the basis of which the, Internal Assessment awards etc. have been prepared for inspection, if needed by the University up to one month from the date of declaration of the semester examinations results.
-This record including the attendance, will be disposed off after one month. - a) The internal assessment/training report/project report awards of a candidate who fails in any semester/paper(s) shall be carried forward to the next examinations. - b) Candidate(s) who has not obtained pass marks in the Internal Assessment in any paper(s) etc. will be provided an opportunity to appear before the Committee of Examiners, to be constituted by the Director/Principal of the Institute/College, to re-assess performance of the candidate, corresponding to schedule given for supplementary examinations in Clause 9 and the Internal Assessment/Practical/Viva-voce given by the Committee shall be final. - c) A candidate who fails to obtain pass marks in training report shall be accorded opportunity to undergo training again and the same shall be assessed by a External Examiner. - d) A candidate who fails to obtain pass marks in viva-voce shall have to re-appear before the board of examiners as laid down in Clause 17, as per schedule specified for supplementary examinations in clause 9. - 15. (a) Every student of Diploma Programme shall be required to undergo a practical training in an industrial organization approved by the Institute for One Month as prescribed in the syllabus.
+This record, including the attendance, will be disposed off after one month. - a) The internal assessment/training report/project report awards of a candidate who fails in any semester/paper(s) shall be carried forward to the next examinations. - b) Candidate(s) who has not obtained pass marks in the Internal Assessment in any paper(s) etc. will be provided an opportunity to appear before the Committee of Examiners, to be constituted by the Director/Principal of the Institute/College, to re-assess performance of the candidate, corresponding to schedule given for supplementary examinations in Clause 9 and the Internal Assessment/Practical/Viva-voce given by the Committee shall be final. - c) A candidate who fails to obtain pass marks in training report shall be accorded opportunity to undergo training again and the same shall be assessed by an External Examiner. - d) A candidate who fails to obtain pass marks in viva-voce shall have to re-appear before the board of examiners as laid down in Clause 17, as per schedule specified for supplementary examinations in clause 9. - 15. (a) Every student of BHM/BTM shall be required to undergo a practical training in an industrial organization approved by the Institute for Twenty weeks as prescribed in the syllabus.
 The candidates shall be required to undergo training in the various areas of the organization concerned.
 The organization may assign a specific project to the candidate, which will be completed by him/her during the period of training.
 The work done by the candidate during the training period shall be submitted in the typed form two copies of a training report.
-The last date for the receipt of training report in the office of the Controller of Examinations shall be one month after the date of completion of training.
+The last date for the receipt of training report in the office of the Controller of Examinations shall be one month after the date of completion of training. - (b) The evaluation of the Training Report shall be done by the external examine(s). - 16.
+The Training Report will be submitted in the form specified as under: - a) The typing should be done on both sides of the paper (instead of single side printing) - b) The font size should be 12 with Times New Roman font. - c) The Training Report may be typed in 1.5 line spacing.
+But the References/Bibliography should be typed in single space. - d) The paper should be A-4 size.